axelbdt/abalone-agent/README.md

 - [x] Minimax
 - [x] AB pruning
 - [x] AB pruning with nodes sorted by heuristic
-- [ ] AB pruning with Transposition Table
+- [x] AB pruning with Transposition Table
-- [ ] AB pruning with Iterative Deepening (and TT)

 Heuristics available:

 - [x] Distance to center of the board
 - [x] Ejected pieces with distance as a tie-breaker
-- [ ] Maximise push and ejections available
+- [x] Maximise push and ejections available

 ## Run the agents